sheldonldev/vim-gruvdark/README.md

 ## TODO

-- Gallery for Html, CSS, JS, Json, Vue, Jsx, C/C++, Java;
-- Optimization for integrated terminal;
-- May slightly optimized in a long term.

 > Feel free to leave comment in the issues channel if you have any suggestion.